 Thomas R. Saving, Ph.D.

-Dr. Thomas R. Saving is an NCPA senior fellow, Team NCPA Advisory Council member and the Director of the Private Enterprise Research Center at Texas A&M University.
+Dr. Thomas R. Saving is an NCPA senior fellow, and the Executive Director of the Private Enterprise Research Center at Texas A&M University.
 A University Distinguished Professor of Economics at Texas A&M, he also holds the Jeff Montgomery Professorship in Economics.

-In 2000, Dr. Saving was appointed by the President as a Public Trustee of the Social Security and Medicare Trust Funds.
-On May 2, 2001, Dr. Saving was named to the President's Commission to Strengthen Social Security.
+In 2000, Dr. Saving was appointed by President Clinton as a Public Trustee of the Social Security and Medicare Trust Funds.
+On May 2, 2001, Dr. Saving was appointed by President Bush to the Commission to Strengthen Social Security.

 Dr. Saving received his Ph.D. from the University of Chicago and served on the faculty at the University of Washington, Seattle and Michigan State University before moving to Texas A&M University in 1968.